johnjhr/Cyberpunk-Login-WebApp/README.md

 - any SQL database

 # Notes and Configuration
+- For First Login, Register as new User.
 - Replace Welcome.php with ur homepage.
 - Add your neccessary database configuration to config.php